cabol/nebulex/guides/Getting Started.md

 :---------------------------- | :-----------------------
 `Nebulex.Adapters.Local`      | Local Generational Cache
 `Nebulex.Adapters.Dist`       | Distributed Cache
-`Nebulex.Adapters.Multilevel` | Multilevel Cache
+`Nebulex.Adapters.Multilevel` | Multi-level Cache

-In this guide, we're going to learn some basics about Nebulex, such as setting, retrieving and destroying cache entries (key/value pairs).
+In this guide, we're going to learn some basics about Nebulex, such as set, retrieve and destroy cache entries (key/value pairs).

 ## Adding Nebulex to an application